10 Sectors That Are Fueling The Market - Cramer's Mad Money (7/5/17)

 Cramer went to the charts to check the direction of oil with the help of technician Carley Garner.

-She said that oil has been trading in a range for some time and it comes down to the low $40s every time is tries to surpass $50 mark.
-More so, the speculators and analysts have been wrong which has created betting momentum in both directions.
+She said oil has been trading in a range for some time now, and it comes down to the low $40s every time it tries to surpass $50 mark.
+More so, the speculators and analysts have been wrong, which has created betting momentum in both directions.

-Historical patterns shows that oil may move pass $50 later this month but that too will be short-lived.
-Unless the demand for oil does not rise, it will not be able to break the ceilings of resistance at $49 and $51.
+Historical patterns show that oil may move pass $50 later this month, but that too will be short-lived.
+Unless the demand for oil rises, it will not be able to break the ceilings of resistance at $49 and $51.

-Cramer thinks that it's the supply that is controlling the oil prices as any move above $50 leads to producers increasing the production sending the price lower again.
+Cramer thinks it's the supply that is controlling the oil prices, as any move above $50 leads to the companies increasing production, sending the price lower again.

 Viewer calls taken by Cramer